Terry Corbell, The Biz Coach

-“I’m new to my company as a Marcom professional, but my boss already has high expectations and is pressuring me to generate revenue fast.
+“I’m new to my company as a Marcom professional, but my boss already has high expectations and is pressuring me to do for more for faster revenue.
 That includes attacking our competitors.
 Help!”

 It appeared to me her boss was desperate and expected miracles in marketing and communications.
 If you are in a similar situation, consider until you develop trust and respect from your new employer, you’ve got a tough job.